CaseinNitrate05/CodSoft-Atm_Interface/README.md

 * Learn how to interact with users using the console.
 * Handle conditional logic and arithmetic operations in real-world scenarios.
 * Get experience writing modular and maintainable code.

----

-Would you like this as a formatted **PDF or Word document** for submission?
-I can generate that for you too.